 Inciting incident definition: the event that establishes the main character or characters on their path and takes them through the narrative.

-Inciting incidents set the tone and direction of a story, so they should be something surprising or unexpected for your reader.
+The Inciting incident sets the tone and direction of a story, so it should be something surprising or unexpected for your audience.
 This plot point is what starts the story's conflict and forces your protagonist out of their comfort zone.

 Different kinds of inciting incidents for different types of stories

 Every story should have a different kind of inciting moment that works for their story type.